vibe-io/cdk-extensions/src/glue-tables/README.md

                                  )
 ```
 ### Glue
 Creates a Glue table using constructs from the **cdk_extensions/glue** module.
-Columns are created for all expected CloudFront log fields.
+Table schema is configured for expected CloudFront log fields.

 ### Athena Queries
 Creates Athena Queries using the **cdk-extensions/athena** constructs.